xamarin/dev-days-labs/HandsOnLab/README.md

 Now, we can call **OnPropertyChanged();** whenever a property updates.
 Let's create our first bindable property now.

 #### IsBusy

-In the class we will want to create a backing field and auto-properties for getting and setting a boolean.
+In the class, we will want to create a backing field and auto-properties for getting and setting a boolean.
+This will be useful for letting our view know that our view model is busy, and to make sure we aren't performing duplicate operations at the same time (like allowing the user to refresh the data multiple times).

 First, create the backing field: